 This is for Development or Demonstration Projects, not required for Research Projects.
 It should be (Base Cost – Method Cost, Against Agreed Baseline) and include a description of the recipients of the benefits.

 Balancing costs incurred in 2022 were upwards of £4bn.
 Although they have decreased in 2023 to £2.8, the ESO should continue to produce and lead initiatives that will continue to reduce Balancing Costs and reduce the likelihood that high Balancing Costs are incurred.
-These are a cost that are paid for by both Generators and Suppliers, and ultimately gets passed onto consumers..
-It is one of ESO’s primary objective to operate an economically efficient electricity grid.
+These are a cost that are paid for by both Generators and Suppliers, and ultimately gets passed onto consumers.
+It is one of ESO’s primary objectives to operate an economically efficient electricity grid.

 The specific economic benefits of this project will depend on the project findings and how any resolutions could be implemented in the future.
 For example, if there was just one interval in which the ESO were able to reduce the impact of interconnector swings, it could save millions in balancing costs.